Washington County Divorce Lawyers Explain Contested Divorce in Minnesota

 - Temporary child custody and support

 Temporary orders are especially important when children are involved.

-With offices in Oakdale and Braham, Appelhof, Pfeifer & Hart, P.A. serves clients throughout Minnesota, including Washington County, Dakota County, Burnsville, Eagan and Woodbury, MN.
-Contact us online to discuss your family's legal problems, or call us at 651.760.7524.
+With an office in Lakeville, Appelhof, Pfeifer & Hart, P.A. serves clients throughout Minnesota, including Washington County, Dakota County, Burnsville, Eagan and Woodbury, MN.
+Contact us online to discuss your family’s legal problems, or call us at 651-379-3024.
 We give you an honest assessment of your case.
 Free parking and flexible scheduling are available.